iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 ```

 The fields in the `Transaction` struct are opaque newtypes so that they can be fleshed out during the implementation
-phase or in future RFCs without requireing breaking changes.
+phase or in future RFCs without requiring breaking changes.
 Because this RFC implements the transaction format as of
 `iri v1.8.1`, the newtypes shall be constructed from byte slices of a certain length matching that of the reference
 implementation.
 Conversion methods shall only verify that the passed byte slices (or fixed-size arrays or vectors of
 bytes) are of appropriate length and that each contained byte correctly encodes a balanced trit (this is also referred